intelliriffer/mpc-node-app/README.md

 # Rquirements

-**SSH Access to your MPC / Force Device (Custom Image)** Please visit the [MPC-LiveXplore Project](https://github.com/TheKikGen/MPC-LiveXplore), Read Through and Obtain Custom Image and Scripts to Build / Modify your Own Images to Flash to your device : [https://github.com/TheKikGen/MPC-LiveXplore](https://github.com/TheKikGen/MPC-LiveXplore)
+1. **SSH Access to your MPC / Force Device (Custom Image)** Please visit the [MPC-LiveXplore Project](https://github.com/TheKikGen/MPC-LiveXplore), Read Through and Obtain Custom Image and Scripts to Build / Modify your Own Images to Flash to your device : [https://github.com/TheKikGen/MPC-LiveXplore](https://github.com/TheKikGen/MPC-LiveXplore)

+1. **NodeJs for Arm7**
+   See Intalling NodeJs Section Below.

 ## Installation